 We don’t want anybody to avoid desexing their cat for fear of weight gain.
 The importance of spaying and neutering all non-breeding cats cannot be overemphasised.
 Cats who have been desexed are slightly more prone to weight gain than entire cats due to a lower basal metabolic rate (along with decreased activity and increased food intake).
 However, this can easily be corrected by simply adjusting their diet accordingly just as we should with aging cats.
 It should be remembered that while desexed cats may be more prone to weight gain, there are several health risks associated with not desexing such as testicular and mammary cancer.

-- Arthritis – Is a painful disorder of the joints where cartilage (the smooth coating at the ends of the joints which helps them glide over one another) wears down.
+- Arthritis – This painful disorder of the joints where cartilage (the smooth coating at the ends of the joints which helps them glide over one another) wears down.
 Excess weight places undue strain on the joints which over time causes the smooth coating to wear away.

-- Hepatic Lipidosis (fatty liver disease) – This is a painful and life-threatening condition in which develops when a cat stops or dramatically reduces his food intake.
+- Hepatic lipidosis (fatty liver disease) – This is a painful and life-threatening condition which develops when a cat stops or dramatically reduces its food intake.
 To make up for the shortfall, the body uses up stored fat, sending it to the liver to be processed.
 As the liver is not very good at processing fat, it quickly becomes overwhelmed affecting its ability to function properly.

 - Exercise intolerance – The larger your cat becomes, the harder it is for him to exercise which then becomes a vicious cycle, as he exercises less, he is likely to put on, even more, weight.